Louisvdw/dbus-serialbattery/docs/docs/faq/index.md

 ## Which version do I have installed?

-You check check the installed version in the [driver log files](../troubleshoot/#driver-log-files) or in the remote console/GUI under SerialBattery -> Device -> Firmware version
+You check the installed version in the [driver log files](../troubleshoot/#driver-log-files) or in the remote console/GUI under SerialBattery -> Device -> Firmware version

 ## How to aggregate multiple batteries?